In this article

-GoPro features exciting footages uploaded by their users on their youTube account, allowing us to experience these amazing events for ourselves.
+GoPro features exciting footages uploaded by their users on their YouTube account, allowing us to experience these amazing events for ourselves.

 So far, their 3.5 thousand videos have garnered almost a billion views.

-Having a wealth of free content generated by users also means that GoPro doesn’t have to rely on traditional advertising.
-From 2010 – 2011, GoPro was able to double their profits to $24.6 million by only spending $65k on marketing.
+Having a wealth of free content generated by users also means that GoPro doesn't have to rely on traditional advertising.
+From 2010 - 2011, GoPro was able to double its profits to $24.6 million by only spending $65k on marketing.

 In 2013, they earned $60.6 million on a $157k marketing budget.